ben-dale/project-icarus/README.md

 ```
 Compiles Vue.js app and moves to `./server/public`.

+Commit these files to `master` at this point.

 ```
 ./deploy.sh
 ```
-Pushes contents of `./server` up to Heroku.
+Pushes latest master to heroku.